Skip to content

 Roy Keane is a former professional footballer and manager from Cork, County Cork.
 The controversial star began his senior career at Cobh Ramblers before signing for Nottingham Forest in 1990.

 He finished his professional football career playing for Celtic.
-Shortly after his retirement as a player he was appointed manager of Sunderland and took them from 23rd in the Championship to win the division title and gain promotion to the Premier League.
+Shortly after his retirement as a player, he was appointed manager of Sunderland.
+He took them from 23rd in the Championship to win the division title and gain promotion to the Premier League.

-Roy Keane is regarded as one of the best natural leaders the Premier League has ever seen, captaining Manchester United to 7 Premier League trophies, 4 FA Cups and 1 UEFA Champions League.
+Roy Keane is one of the best natural leaders the Premier League has ever seen, captaining Manchester United to 7 Premier League trophies, 4 FA Cups and 1 UEFA Champions League.

 Brian O’Driscoll